RaviTambade/SDM/UserStory.md

 Agile teams assess the quality of stories by using the INVEST acronym.
 This stands for:

 * <b>Independent</b>: The user story should be independent of all others.
 Because they are not connected, they can be worked on in any order.
-* <b>Negotiable:<b> A user story should be flexible enough to allow for negotiation between the customer and product owner.
+* <b>Negotiable:</b> A user story should be flexible enough to allow for negotiation between the customer and product owner.
 * <b>Valuable: </b>What value does the user story bring?
 If you cannot find any value, the story should not be completed.
 * Estimable: You should be able to estimate how long a user story will take so that you can effectively manage your time.
 * <b>Small:</b> The story must be small enough to be completed within a single sprint.